 Comparison speed tests

 For comparison, in our NordVPN review, we were able to hit speeds around 445 Mbps.

 Here was a NordVPN server I tested in Seattle, which gave me 445 Mbps:

-One of the main reasons that NordVPN is faster than most other VPNs is because it utilizes the WireGuard VPN protocol.
+One of the main reasons that NordVPN is faster than most other VPNs is because it utilizes a streamlined version of the WireGuard VPN protocol.
 VPNs with WireGuard consistently outperform those without, as you can see in the NordVPN vs PIA comparison.
 You can grab a coupon on NordVPN below if you are interested:

 Buggy VPN apps